syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation/Interaction/SelectionAndResizing.md

 documentation: ug
 ---

-# How to select and resize the annotation
+# How to Select and Resize the Annotation

-Basic intersections of selection and Resizing can be applied over annotation.
-These interactions can be controlled by Annotation and it's Parent (Node/Connector).
+Basic intersections of selecting and resizing can be applied over annotation.
+These interactions can be controlled by annotation and its parent node or connector.
-To explore about Annotation Constraints, please refer to the [Annotation Constraints](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.AnnotationConstraints.html).
+To learn about annotation constraints, refer to the [Annotation Constraints](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.AnnotationConstraints.html).

-## Selecting the Annotation
+## Selecting the annotation

-Selection of annotation can be enabled by using `Constraints` property `AnnotationEditorViewModel` class and setting its value as `AnnotationConstraints.Selectable`
+Selection of annotation can be enabled by using the `Constraints` property `AnnotationEditorViewModel` class and setting its value to `AnnotationConstraints.Selectable`

 {% tabs %}